wp-plugins/auto-update-plugins/readme.txt

 == Installation ==

+1. Upload the `auto-update-plugins` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-None
+This plugin should activate the automatic downloading on plugin updates within Wordpress

 == Upgrade Notice ==

-None
+0.1 - First version

 == Screenshots ==